Heavy Neutral Leptons from kaon decays in the SHiP experiment

 In this study we account for only the main production channels and HNL decay modes.
 It seems that corrections from the subdominant processes do not change much.
 First, consider decays.
 The dominant decay modes are 2-body decays, which rates are amplified by the chirality flip factor $\propto M^2_N$.
-The 3-body decays are suppressed by the volume phase factor and are kinematically forbidden for a heavy HNL.
-The low-threshold three-body leptonic mode, $N\to e^+e^-\nu$ becomes competitive only for a light HNL, $M_N\lesssim m_\pi$, see Fig.\,\ref{fig:Br}, but then pions must be introduced to the analysis as a possible source of such HNL, that is beyond the scope of this paper.
+The 3-body decays are suppressed by the phase space factor and are kinematically forbidden for a heavy HNL.
+The low-threshold three-body leptonic mode, $N\to e^+e^-\nu$ becomes competitive only for a light HNL, $M_N\lesssim m_\pi$, see Fig.\,\ref{fig:Br}, but then pions must be introduced to the analysis as a possible source of such an HNL, that is beyond the scope of this paper.
 Second, turn to the production.
-There, the strange baryons weakly decaying to ordinary ones would also contribute \cite{Ramazanov:2008ph} but only to light HNL of $M_N\lesssim 100$\,MeV, where again, the pions must be considered.
+There, the strange baryons weakly decaying to ordinary ones would also contribute \cite{Ramazanov:2008ph} but only to a light HNL of $M_N\lesssim 100$\,MeV, where again, the pions must be considered.
 Notice, neutral kaons may decay into a heavier HNL (e.g. $K^0\to \pi e N$), but with strongly suppressed rates, see Ref.\,\cite{Gorbunov:2007ak}.